MilSpouseCoders/MSC-Contribution-Tutorial/command-line-tutorial.md

 ## 7. Submit your changes for review

-If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
+If you go to your repository on GitHub, you'll see a `Pull Request` button.
 Click on that button.

 <img style="float: right;" src="assets/compare-and-pull.png" alt="create a pull request" />